UPDATE: The January 2020 case referenced below was overturned after the publishing of this article.

+It likely won’t be much longer until the COVID vaccine becomes approved and available to children.
 When that day comes, what happens if you want your kid to receive the shot, but your ex, or co-parent, doesn’t?

 As a collaborative divorce lawyer, I see first-hand how anti-vax and pro-vax disputes erupt into venomous wars between divorced parents.
 We see these cases with surprising regularity in our Toronto law office.

 How have the courts handled parental vaccine disputes in the past?

 One of the most recent cases in January 2020, before the pandemic began, offered the following commentary supporting anti-vaxxers in a disagreement over traditional vaccines:

 “Choosing not to vaccinate is not illegal, negligent nor immoral.
 It is a personal choice.
 I am unable to find any risk to (the children) if they remain unvaccinated.
 Vaccines may pose additional risks to them.”